Sylius/Sylius/docs/api/product_options.rst

 .. note::

-    *mug_type* is just an example.
+    The *mug_type* is just an example.
 Your value can be different.

 Exemplary Response
 ^^^^^^^^^^^^^^^^^^